 As bad as the men arguing in church was, apparently the women had more severe problems.
 They had fallen prey to the false teachers, and were spreading these false teachings throughout the church through gossip and other means.
 Paul wrote “some will abandon the faith and follow deceiving spirits and things taught by demons” (1 Timothy 4:1).
 He followed that up with “some have in fact already turned away to follow Satan” (1 Timothy 5:15), in speaking of young widows in the church.

 Paul also wrote regarding these young widows “For when their sensual desires overcome their dedication to Christ, they want to marry (1 Timothy 5:11).
 So there was a question of impropriety in the church regarding the dress and behavior of some of the women, especially the young widows.
-Paul addressed that issue by calling on them “to dress modestly, with decency and propriety” (v.
+Paul addressed that issue by calling on them “adorn themselves in modest apparel, with propriety and moderation” (v.
 9).
-They were not to call attention to themselves, but instead to focus on doing “good deeds”, which would be appropriate behavior for women in prayer and worship (v.10).
-They should sit in church and learn in “quietness and full submission” (v.11), which is what we all should do.
+They were not to call attention to themselves, but instead to focus on doing “good works”, which would be appropriate behavior for women in prayer and worship (v.10).
+They should sit in church and “learn in silence with all submission” (v.11), which is what we all should do, both men and women.

 The literal Greek translation for verse twelve is: “A woman but to teach not I allow, not to exercise authority of a man, but to be in silence”.
 The word “authority” has the meaning of domination.
 The meaning is that women should not be domineering over men, which included teaching men in the church.
 Paul then gives reasons for this statement, by reverting to the Genesis account.
 Adam was formed first, then Eve from his rib (v.13).
 Man was first, the head.
 Then, Eve was deceived by the serpent, not Adam (v.14): “The woman said ‘The serpent deceived me, and I ate.’ “ (Genesis 3:13).